carim07/carim-web/content/posts/devops-workflow-evolution/index.md

 ### 2. Planning is Faster and More Thorough

 AI doesn't eliminate planning—it makes it faster and more comprehensive.
-What used to take hours of manual research and documentation now happens in minutes, allowing me to:
+What used to take hours of manual research and deep documentation diving now happens in minutes, allowing me to:
-- Understand the problem deeply without spending hours researching
+- Understand the problem deeply without reading every parameter and syntax detail
-- Design the solution architecture with AI-assisted exploration
+- Design the solution architecture with AI-assisted exploration of high-level concepts
 - Break down work into clear tasks with better dependency analysis
 - Identify risks and edge cases that might have been missed
+- Focus on the "what" and "why" instead of the "how" at the syntax level

 The result is better planning in less time, which pays dividends throughout the project lifecycle.
+I'm spending time on architecture and trade-offs, not on memorizing API parameters.

 ### 3. Documentation Becomes Living and Useful